npu-chenlin/Tasks/projects/VideoGPSRecorder/README.md

 To make sure ur GPS is workable, u should run:
 `python VideoGPSRecorder.py --act testSerial --port <ur GPS path by default /dev/ttyUSB0> --baud <ur baudrate by default 115200>`

-Then run
-`python VideoGPSRecorder.py --port PORT --baud BAUD` to record.
+Then run:`python VideoGPSRecorder.py --port PORT --baud BAUD`to record.

-If u want to see more GPS details , run
+If u want to see more GPS details , run:
 `VideoGPSRecorder.py --seeDetail 1`